 The 1.0-litre engine is never going to sett the road alight but with 67bhp, it gives better performance that most others.

 Zero to 60 miles an hour takes 13.1 seconds but because of light weight it feels responsive and is well able to keep up with the general flow of traffic.

 It's smooth and reasonably quiet unless pressed, but becomes a little raucous towards the top end because at this level, soundproofing is not a major concern.

-The manual five-speed is very good and easy to use, but there is also an automated manual with a fully automatic option that can be driven by those who have an auto-only license and it's just as economical as the manual.
+The manual five speed is very slick and easy to use, but there is also an automated manual with a fully automatic option that can be driven by those who have an auto-only license, and its just as economical.

-Where it scores highly over most city cars is the very good quality of ride.
-It takes potholed and much repaired town and city roads in its stride at low speeds and can even smooth out a rough country road taken much faster.
+Where it scores highly over many city cars is the very good quality of ride.
+It takes potholed and much repaired town and city roads in its stride at low speeds, and can even smooth out a rough country road taken much faster.

 The last model sold in the UK between 2015 and 2019 comes well equipped straight out of the showroom.

 There are two trim levels, copying other cars in the company's range - SZ3 and SZ4.